grantnorwood/expedia-e2e/exercise-3/README.md

 ### Launch `wdio` with an `npm` script

-Let's add an `npm run test:browser` script so we can avoid calling `wdio` directly, and make it easier for other developers and build tools to run your e2e test suite.
+Let's add an `npm test` script so we can avoid calling `wdio` directly, and make it easier for other developers and build tools to run your e2e test suite.

 You can call your script just about anything, but at HomeAway, we typically have a pattern where a variety of "sub-scripts" use the colons to group similar scripts _(`:`)_.